phronmophobic/blog/markdown/fastleannative.md

  }
 ```

-And here it is translated to clojure (with a little extra ceremony to accomodate the java interop).
+And here it is translated to Clojure (with a little extra ceremony to accommodate the Java interop).

 ```clojure
 (import